if1live/VRTK/Assets/VRTK/Documentation/API.md

 ### Overview

-The Player Climb allows player movement based on grabbing of `VRTK_InteractableObject` objects that have a `Climbable` grab attach script.
-Because it works by grabbing, each controller should have a `VRTK_InteractGrab` and `VRTK_InteractTouch` component attached.
+Provides the ability for the SDK Camera Rig to be moved around based on whether an Interact Grab is interacting with a Climbable Interactable Object to simulate climbing.

+**Required Components:**
+ * `VRTK_BodyPhysics` - A Body Physics script to deal with the effects of physics and gravity on the play area.

+**Optional Components:**
+ * `VRTK_BasicTeleport` - A Teleporter script to use when snapping the play area to the nearest floor when releasing from grab.
+ * `VRTK_HeadsetCollision` - A Headset Collision script to determine when the headset is colliding with geometry to know when to reset to a valid location.
+ * `VRTK_PositionRewind` - A Position Rewind script to utilise when resetting to a valid location upon ungrabbing whilst colliding with geometry.

+**Script Usage:**
+ * Place the `VRTK_PlayerClimb` script on any active scene GameObject.

+**Script Dependencies:**
+ * The controller Script Alias GameObject requires the Interact Touch and Interact Grab scripts to allow for touching and grabbing of Interactable Objects.
+ * An Interactable Object in the scene that has the Climbable Grab Attach Mechanic.

 ### Inspector Parameters

  * **Use Player Scale:** Will scale movement up and down based on the player transform's scale.
- * **Body Physics:** The VRTK Body Physics script to use for dealing with climbing and falling.
+ * **Body Physics:** The Body Physics script to use for dealing with climbing and falling.
 If this is left blank then the script will need to be applied to the same GameObject.
- * **Teleporter:** The VRTK Teleport script to use when snapping to nearest floor on release.
+ * **Teleporter:** The Teleport script to use when snapping to nearest floor on release.
 If this is left blank then a Teleport script will need to be applied to the same GameObject.
- * **Headset Collision:** The VRTK Headset Collision script to use for determining if the user is climbing inside a collidable object.
+ * **Headset Collision:** The Headset Collision script to use for determining if the user is climbing inside a collidable object.
 If this is left blank then the script will need to be applied to the same GameObject.
- * **Position Rewind:** The VRTK Position Rewind script to use for dealing resetting invalid positions.
+ * **Position Rewind:** The Position Rewind script to use for dealing resetting invalid positions.
 If this is left blank then the script will need to be applied to the same GameObject.

 ### Class Events